abhishekkumar269/web-scraping-portfolio/Adamchoi/README.md

 # Adam Choi Football Match Scraper ⚽

 ## 📌 Overview
-    This project scrapes stock market data from the **NSE (National Stock Exchange of India)** website using Python.
+    This project scrapes football betting strategies using statistics to make more informed bets website using Python.
     It collects real-time market data, processes it, and stores it in a CSV file for further analysis.

 ---